 The problem with the broadband price is that many ISPs make extra charges that you have little idea about.
 It’s just that they don’t tell you about it, and bundle the extra charges, such as the line rental, along with the monthly bill.
 When you get you get your bill, talk to the ISP’s customer support and ask them to explain each and every item on the bill.

 There are many ISPs that offer a no-contract broadband, which means you pay as you use, and can disconnect any time you like.
-This is of a special benefit to tourists who will be at a place only for a few days or weeks and so don’t want a long term contract with a broadband – they are just looking for a fast and reliable internet connection, which can be discontinued any time they wish to.
+This is of a special benefit to tourists who will be at a place only for a few days or weeks and don’t want a long term contract.
+They are just looking for a fast and reliable internet connection, so they can discontinue any time when wish to.

 But what you probably didn’t know is that even the no contract broadband connections have a fixed 1-month contract, at least.
-So you would be required to pay for one month’s charges, at a bare minimum.
-And if you disconnect within a certain period – say 12-months – you will be asked to pay the connection fee and the modem fee.
+So you need to pay for one month’s charges, at a bare minimum.
+And if you disconnect within a certain period – say 12-months – you may have to pay the connection fee and the modem fee.

-This information has been brought to you by DoSpeedTest.com, the best internet speed test tool available online.
+You’re seeing this information on DoSpeedTest.com, the best internet speed test tool available online.